tymokvo/csharp-sdk/docs/OrgsApi.md

 ## UpsertOrgMember

-> UpdateAccepted UpsertOrgMember (string name, string username, OrgRoleEnum role)
+> UpdateAccepted UpsertOrgMember (string name, string username, OrganizationRoleEnum role)

 Add or update the role of an Org Member